Skip to main content

 Writable provides four color-coded overall authorship indications, which can provide a quick measure of student behavior while drafting.
 Authorship scores consider whether students pasted large blocks of text into Writable, as well as the time spent drafting and editing their work.

-• Orange: The full submission was pasted into Writable by the student and limited or no changes were made.
+• Red: The full submission was pasted into Writable by the student (limited or no changes were made).

-• Red: The student began their submission by pasting a large block of text into Writable, then made further edits or revisions to the writing.
+• Orange: The submission was started by pasting a large block of text and then was edited in Writable.

 • Yellow: Several blocks were pasted into Writable and the time spent drafting is below the typical range.